As an Amazon Associate we earn from qualifying purchases.

-Today we’ll be going over how to clean your electric skillet.
+Today I’ll be going over how to clean your electric skillet.
 There are no real tricks here, just some good old common sense and maybe a tiny bit of chemistry coming your way!

 - How to Clean an Electric Skillet